Dowlatabadi/dowlatabadi.github.io/_posts/2021-01-29-Lambda-Map-Filter-Reduce-For-C#.md

 mermaid: true
 ---

-Quick look at equvalents of usefull functionalities in c#:
+Quick look at equvalents of useful functionalities in c#:

 |                   C#                   |                                Python                                |